 New hire orientation/employment processing takes about one hour and is usually done as a group.
 Please let your specialist know in advance if you need special accommodations.

-Please arrive on time!
+Please join the meeting on time!
 We schedule group appointments and cannot hold up an entire group or start over after we have already started the orientation.
 Therefore, if you are late, you will be rescheduled.

 You will receive a lot of information during orientation, including: